“How many friends have I really got?” sang the Who back in the late ’70s before concluding, somewhat sadly, “I can count ’em on one hand.”

-The band’s songwriter, Pete Townshend, who also gave us the immortal lines “I hope I die before I get old”, turns 70 next year, so clearly that particular (youthful) wish of his didn’t come true.
+The band’s songwriter, Pete Townshend, who also gave us the immortal line “I hope I die before I get old”, is nearing 75, so clearly that particular (youthful) wish of his didn’t come true.

 Digital word of mouth

-The real strength of having numerous digital relationships lies not in the fact that they make your website, Twitter account, or Facebook page appear cool and popular; it is the ability for a small business person to leverage those fragile online connections into a marketing campaign.
+The real strength of having numerous digital relationships lies not in the fact that they make your website, Twitter account or Facebook page appear cool and popular – it’s in the ability for a small business person to leverage those fragile online connections into a marketing campaign.

-According to Garry Horner, creative founder of boutique Sydney agency Matterhorn: ‘Shareability’ is the great thing about digital; that and the abundance of quantitative information.
-Direct Marketing News recently published that blogs are 63 per cent more likely to influence purchase than magazines.
-It’s interesting that one of advertising's legendary creatives, Dave Trott, who now has his own blog, sees digital as just the modern version of the best advertising tool of all, ‘word of mouth’.
+According to Garry Horner, creative founder of boutique Sydney agency Matterhorn, ‘shareability’ is the great thing about digital – that and the abundance of information.
+In the last decade, blogs have taken hold of the power that magazines traditionally used to wield.
+It’s interesting that one of advertising’s legendary creatives, Dave Trott, who now has his own blog, sees digital as just the modern version of the best advertising tool of all: word of mouth.

-Creative ideas that take advantage of friend-to-friend (i.e. a third party) recommendations are highly sought after.
+Creative ideas that take advantage of friend-to-friend (i.e., third-party) recommendations are highly sought after.
 For example, if a wine buff sees a sign in a bottle shop advertising “terrific deals on wine”, he may well shrug and assume that it is a load of cheap wines.
-Yet, if a friend or colleague whose opinion he respects mentions the same deal, preferably in a slight whisper, then the motivation to check out the offer is massively enhanced.
+Yet if a friend or colleague whose opinion he respects mentions the same deal, preferably in a slight whisper, then the motivation to check out the offer is massively enhanced.

 Make it enjoyable

 The same psychology operates online.
 An anonymous email, or even an email from a business name, if it gets through the spam filter, will still never be nearly as powerful as an email from a close mate with “Hey, check this out!” as the subject line, which then has the exact same offer.